 Men tend to become more sexually aroused from viewing erotica when they falsely believe that they have been consuming alcohol.
 Arousal is measured by strain gauge to measure penile firmness.
 Women report feeling more aroused from viewing erotica when they falsely believe that they have been consuming alcohol.
 However, a measure of vaginal blood ﬂow demonstrates that they are physically becoming less aroused.
 26

 Clearly, what people think can be more important than what they drink.

-Conclusion: Societies have the type of intoxicated behavior that they expect and that they permit.
-So alcohol abuse can be reduced.
+Societies have the type of intoxicated behavior that they expect and that they permit.
+So alcohol abuse can be prevented.

 Of course, what societies expect and what they permit are closely related.

 We need to accept the wisdom of the ancient Chines proverb, roughly paraphrased.
 Drinking problems are not the fault of alcohol but of people.

 IV.
 Resources: Alcohol Abuse Can Be Prevented A

 1. Hanson, D. Preventing Alcohol Abuse.
 Westport, CT: Praeger, 1995.
 Details how alcohol abuse can be reduced.